 Lesson 4 Keep a positive attitude but stay realistic with your forecasts

 Wanna hear a crazy story?

 I was landing huge deals, but after I completed the job, I was left with only a small part of my initial fortune.
-Problems with warranties, customers service and fees, shipping costs and other expenses quickly add up.
+Problems with warranties, customer service and fees, shipping costs, and other expenses quickly add up.

 One thing leads to another, and due to our ’poor’ sales numbers, my suppliers from China ran into their own financial hardships.
 Eventually, the Groupon guy and I took over their part of the business out of sheer necessity.